groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/loadoptions/loadoptions/_index.md

 | exception | condition |
 | --- | --- |
 | ArgumentNullException | Thrown when *fileType* is null. |

+### Remarks

+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/specify-file-type-when-loading-a-document/).

 ### See Also